leftthomas/ACRNet/README.md

 [THUMOS 14](http://crcv.ucf.edu/THUMOS14/download.html) and [ActivityNet](http://activity-net.org/download.html)
 datasets are used in this repo, you should download these datasets from official websites.
-The RGB and Flow features of these datasets are extracted by `dataset.py` with `25FPS`.
+The RGB and Flow features of these datasets are extracted by `dataset.py` with `25 FPS`.
 You should follow [this link](https://gist.github.com/raulqf/f42c718a658cddc16f9df07ecc627be7) to install OpenCV4 with CUDA.
 And then compile [denseFlow_GPU](https://github.com/daveboat/denseFlow_GPU), put the executable program in this dir.
-The options could be found in `dataset.py`, this script will take a lot of time to extract the features.
-Finally, I3D features of these datasets are extracted by [this repo](https://github.com/Finspire13/pytorch-i3d-feature-extraction), the `extract_features.py` file should be replaced with `extract.py`, the options could be found in `extract.py`.
-To make this research friendly, we uploaded these I3D features in [MEGA](https://mega.nz/folder/6sFxjaZB#Jtx69Kb2RHu2ldXoNzsODQ) .
+The options could be found in [dataset.py](dataset.py), this script will take a lot of time to extract the features.
+Finally, I3D features of these datasets are extracted by [this repo](https://github.com/Finspire13/pytorch-i3d-feature-extraction), the `extract_features.py` file should be replaced with [extract.py](extract.py), the options could be found in [extract.py](extract.py).
+To make this research friendly, we uploaded these I3D features in [MEGA](https://mega.nz/folder/6sFxjaZB#Jtx69Kb2RHu2ldXoNzsODQ).
 You could download them from there, and make sure the data directory structure is organized as follows:

  ```
 ├── thumos14                                    |  ├── activitynet